 Year 7 Admissions

 King's is an ecumenical Christian school, affiliated with the Church of England.
-Our admissions criteria allows for 50% of places offered, after those allocated to certain protected groups, to be given on a faith basis.
+Our admissions criteria allows for 50% of places offered, after those allocated to certain protected groups (see admissions priorities listen in the school's policy), to be given on a faith basis.
 To qualify for a faith place, families must be regular attenders at a Church which is a member of Churches Together in Britain and Ireland, or a member of the Evangelical Alliance for at least two years prior to application.

 If you wish to apply for a faith place, please ensure you submit a Supplementary Information Form directly to the school, when you apply for a place.
 This form must be signed by your Priest/Minister.
 The deadline for submission of SIFs for a Year 7 September place is always the end of November.

 SIFs submitted on time will be reviewed by the relevant committee of governors who will check that the form meets the criteria listed in the school's admissions policy.
 If the school receives more valid applications for faith places than it has spaces available, places will be offered in priority of proximity to the school's admissions nodes.

 All applications which do not qualify for another admission priority will be considered for an 'open' place.
 Open places are offered to the students who live closest to the school's admissions nodes.